Inventua/nucleus-core/Documentation/Content Managers/PageManagement.md

 | Type             | Active paths will respond normally when requested.
 Permanent Redirect paths will respond with a 301: Moved Permanently response, which will redirect to the default path for the page. |
 | Default          | Specifies the default path for the page.
 A page can have only one default path.
 If none are specified, the first path is treated as the default.   |

 > **_AVOID:_**  spaces in paths.
-Browsers will replace spaces with %20% - which works, but doesn't present well.
-Use a '-' or other character for word breaks.
+Browsers will replace spaces with %20% - which works, but doesn't look good in the browser address bar.
+Instead, use a '-' or another character for word breaks.
 You should also avoid non-alphanumeric characters, apart from '-' because most of these will be url-encoded as well.

 > **_TIP:_**  You can use `Permanent Redirect` paths to maintain compatibility with old versions of your site.